cts-admin/cts/README.md

         * Note that values should be consistent across the three files.
 For example, the password listed under
         ```PG_PASS``` in ```db_secrets.env``` should be the same password listed under ```PG_PASS``` in
         ```django_secrets.env```.

-5. Migrate the database:
+4. Create a super user
     ```bash
-    $ docker-compose run web python manage.py migrate
-    ```

-6. Create a super user
-    ```bash
     $ docker-compose run web python manage.py createsuperuser
     ```

-7. Start the app with docker-compose:
+5. Start the app with docker-compose:
     ```bash
     $ docker-compose up
     ```

-You should now be able to navigate to [http://0.0.0.0:8080](http://127.0.0.1:8000) to view the web server.
+You should now be able to navigate to [http://0.0.0.0:8000](http://127.0.0.1:8000) to view the web server.
 Nginx is configured with basic auth, but for local testing you can use the following credentials:

 username: `testuser`